SSG-DRD-IOT/intel_retail_workshop/IWB/SamplePluginDevelopment.md

 ## Final solution
  The complete solution for the sample Intel Unite® plugin is available [here](./solutions/SamplePluginSolution.md).
 ## Lesson Learnt
-Creating and deploying a sample plugin on Intel Unite®.
+Creating and deploying a sample plugin on Intel Unite® software.